 Terminal Brewhouse // Located right next to the historic Chattanooga Choo Choo, Terminal Brewhouse used to be a hotel next to the train depot (that is now the Choo Choo hotel).
 I tried their “Terminally Ale” American copper ale; it was malty, hoppy and had nice touches of citrus and pine to round it out.
 Next time I’ll try the White Shadow witbier.

 Heaven & Ale // They call it “beer elevated” for a reason.
 H&A only recently started selling their own brews, first at local events, then at their brewery in North Chattanooga.
+I affectionately call it the local hop-fest, because they specialize in IPAs (I’m not complaining).
 What I love about the brewery is its large, open space, where patrons can see the stills in all their glory.
 In addition to tasty beers, Heaven & Ale offers some bites to pair with beer.
 I personally really love their cheese board.

 OddStory Brewing Company // OddStory opened in late 2016 and became a local favorite quickly.
 OddStory boasts 12 taps, three of which are its flagship brews: Vienna Lager, American Pale Ale and Belgian Blonde.
 Those are my kinds of beers, and I can totally vouch for the Vienna Lager.
 It’s fantastic and has very nice bubbles when poured.
 Grab a beer and a snack plate and enjoy the fresh air from the open bar.